gitluffywd/pic0wn3d/README.md

 - Target
 - PC/Phone for remote control via the AP...

-# 💥 Features
+# 💥 Features 💥
 - Few ready made "scripts/payloads"
 - This is setup for **Finnish language** (you need to figure out what your needs are yourself...)!
 - Two modes: If jumper wire is on **GPIO15**, AGGRO mode is on (payload executed instantly)
 - LED behaviour based on status of connected clients
-- Epic h4x layout for the web panel
+- 1337 h4x web layout so you can flex on noobs 💪
-- Responsive CSS so usage with phone is easy
+- Layout is also responsive CSS so usage with phone is easy 👨‍🍼

-# ✍️ Installing & Usage
+# ✍️ Installing & Usage ✍️
 - Get the .uf2 and libraries (adafruit_hid, adafruit_httpserver): [CircuitPython](https://circuitpython.org/board/raspberry_pi_pico_w/)
 - Initialize the Pico by plugging it while pressing BOOTSEL button
 - Drag & drop the CircuitPython .uf2 on the drive